bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 as a filename.
 The corresponding file is opened and its contents are compiled appropriately according to the file extension.

-Othewise, if the implementation is inline in the class, the language for the source code may be explicitly provided by using the classes ``CoffeeScript``, ``JavaScript``, or ``TypeScript``, e.g.
+Otherwise, if the implementation is inline in the class, the language for the source code may be explicitly provided by using the classes ``CoffeeScript``, ``JavaScript``, or ``TypeScript``, e.g.